-The good news is that’s changing.
-By 2017, digital advertising spend in the financial industry is expected to reach $168.4 billion, more than triple what it was just eight years ago.
+By 2017, digital advertising spend in the financial industry is expected to reach $168.4 billion, this also includes financial landing pages.

 But today, adopting an online strategy alone in isn’t enough.